Wood, Stone and You

 Table of Contents

 Your tree sign will depend on your chosen tradition–North American and the Celtic tree calendar are slightly different.
-Both native Americans and Celt druids believed that trees had spirits and that individual woods had essential properties and meanings relating to your character and position in life.
+Both native Americans and Celtic druids believed that trees had spirits and that individual birthwoods had essential properties and meaning relating to your character and position in life.

 Outside of associations with your birthday, each tree (and wood) have unique properties associated with health and spirit.